 The first office was shared with the Agricultural Extension Service on the north side of West Park Street.
 The office then moved across the street to the basement of the old post office (later torn down).
 In 1950, a new building was constructed at 500 South Main, the current location.
 Additional warehouses were added and a new pole yard was built in the industrial tract on South Beemer Street in 1991.

 The former rural customer base changed in 1999 when the District started serving the villages of Bancroft, Beemer and Dodge.

 There have been several common themes throughout the District’s 80 plus years.
 Three of these themes are safety for the workers and the general public, low rates based on costs and commitment to the local community and electric industry.

 It is important to remember two linemen who lost their lives while on the job, Leonard Zobel in 1949 and Mike Deemer in 1976.

 Past managers were Lester Sellentin, 10/37-5/49; Al Chantry, 6/49-1/64; Bob Mace, 2/64-9/73; Tom Thomas, 11/73-1/85; Cecil Woodka, 2/86-10/98; Elwood Moore, 11/98-8/14; and current manager Chet McWhorter, 9/14-present.
-Current directors are Greg Strehle, President; Leroy Mostek, Vice-President; Dennis Weiler, Seretary; Ed Kaup, Treasurer; Danny Kluthe and Fred Schneider.
+Current directors are Greg Strehle, President; Leroy Mostek, Vice-President; Brad Petersen, Secretary; Ed Kaup, Treasurer, Danny Kluthe and Dennis Weiler.
 Dedicated directors, managers and employees have all had a hand in making the District what it is today.
-Thanks go out to the late Joe R. Watson who started the ball rolling because he wanted to have every farm place in Cuming County electrified.
+Thanks goes out to the late Joe R. Watson who started the ball rolling because he wanted to have every farm place in Cuming County electrified.
 Thanks also go to the late Senator Norris and the people of Nebraska who were committed to public power, which has become a Nebraska tradition.